Humboldt-Penguin/redplanet/docs/derivations/impact_demag/1_analytical.md

 $$

 where:
-- $r$ — Distance from point of impact.
+- $r$ — Distance from the center of the isobaric core.
 - $R_{IC}$ — Radius of the IC.
     - As previously explained, we assume $R_{IC} \approx r_{\text{proj}}$ (for reference, some works say $R_{IC} \approx 0.7 \cdot r_{\text{proj}}$; we assume they're the same size, it doesn't make a huge difference).
 - $u_{IC}$ — Particle velocity in the isobaric core.